Veriff/veriff-sample-android/README.md

 #### Permissions

-The SDK requests for all the permissions it needs, please make sure that the CAMERA, RECORD_AUDIO and WRITE_EXTERNAL_STORAGE permissions are not expliciity removed using ```tools:node="remove"``` in your app`s manifest file.
+The SDK will request all the permissions it needs, please make sure that the CAMERA, RECORD_AUDIO, and WRITE_EXTERNAL_STORAGE permissions are not explicitly removed using ```tools:node="remove"``` in your app`s manifest file.
 Ignore this if you are not explicitly removing any permissions.

 ## Starting the verification flow